gitluin/sara/README.md

 ----
  * Reinitializing monitors should update focus to a client and reset enternotify status.
  * Sometimes after using physlock + betterlockscreen, clients need a redraw and don't do it until toggled/moved around.
+ * Can't round corners on some clients like `chromium`.

 To Do
 ----
  * Fix bugs.
  * External pointer management: can `sxhkd` reasonably do this?
- * `moveclient` and `changecurrent` feel overcomplicated.
-Any refactoring?
  * Partial standards compliance so things like `rofi -m -4` works.
- * Convert to XCB if the mood strikes me.
+ * Convert to XCB, starting with where it will improve performance.

 Please submit bug reports!
 I've only tested this on my own system.